Fiserv/banking-hub/docs/getting-started/know-our-standard-api-structure.md

-# Know Our Standard API structure
+# Know Our Standard API Structure

 This section describes a standard structure of request and response message of Banking Hub RESTful APIs.